archusXIV/mpv-playlists-manager/doc/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog
-- Added parallel conversion progress bar.
+- Added parallel conversion progress bar
-- Fixed some bugs and improve some functions.
 - If we pass a argument that does not exist, ensure we get a warning.
 - Using jq's magick to parse ytfzf output to grab video/audio urls/titles in _SearchOnlineWithYtfzf function.